 Kate has been suffering from severe morning sickness as she did with her first pregnancy

+If William and Kate have a girl born around the Queen's April birthday, they may well name her Elizabeth in tribute to the 88-year-old monarch.
 Diana would also be an obvious choice, in honour of William's beloved mother, the late Princess Diana, while Alexandra – one of the Queen's middle names – was a popular bet during Kate's first pregnancy.

+Prince Harry jokes he 'can't wait to see William suffer'When it comes to boys names, Charles, Philip and Thomas are likely to be good bets.
 On the day that her pregnancy was announced, Kate was forced to pull out of an engagement at Oxford University and stay home after falling ill from severe morning sickness.
 William is reported to have said that his wife had been suffering from the condition for about a week, but that they were both "thrilled" with the news.